 What many conceive of as freedom today is much more like anarchy: Who are the police to tell them what they cannot do?

-19th-century But anarchy does not mean freedom.
+#related#But anarchy does not mean freedom.
 It means that people “become the slaves of ruffians.”
-What was said in Britain remains painfully true in too many crime-ridden neighborhoods in 21st-century America.
+What was said in 19th-century Britain remains painfully true in too many crime-ridden neighborhoods in 21st-century America.

 The orgy of anti-police rhetoric in the wake of riots in Ferguson, Mo., and in Baltimore has already been followed by a sudden surge in violence, including murders, as police pull back or get pulled back.
 Innocent people have paid with their lives for such self-indulgences by demagogues and the media.